 3.7 Mean Property — A value provided by the manufacturer less than or equal to the mean of the samples tested according to a specified method.

-3.8 Measured Cross-sectional Area — The average cross-sectional area of a representative bar, including deformations, lugs, sand coating or any bond-enhancing surface treatment, measured according to IS XXXX [Doc: CED 54 (18904)].
+3.8 Measured Cross-Sectional Area — The average cross-sectional area of a representative bar, including deformations, lugs, sand coating or any bond-enhancing surface treatment, measured according to IS 18255.

-3.8 Nominal Diameter — The standard diameter of a bar, as described in Table 1.
+3.9 Nominal Diameter — The standard diameter of a bar, as described in Table 1.

-3.9 Nominal Cross-sectional Area — The standard cross-sectional area of a bar, as described in Table 1.
+3.10 Nominal Cross-Sectional Area — The standard cross-sectional area of a bar, as described in Table 1.

-3.10 Lot — Any quantity of bars of same size and same minimum guaranteed ultimate tensile force in bundles presented for examination and tests at a time.
+3.11 Lot — Any quantity of bars of same size and same minimum guaranteed ultimate tensile force in bundles, presented for examination and tests at a time.

-3.11 Size Designation — An alphanumeric identifier corresponding to bar designation number of Table 1.
+3.12 Size Designation — An alphanumeric identifier corresponding to bar designation number of Table 1.